cttdev/sierpinski/docs/index.md

 Each keychain was printed at 200 mm/s with 4500 mm/s^2 acceleration which is relatively conservative for the V-Core 3 but I wanted to be sure that the small features came out well.

 ### MIT Logo
-Wanting to make the keychains more detailed, I decided to emboss a MIT logo into the first layer.
+Wanting to make the keychains more personalized, I decided to emboss a MIT logo into the first layer.
 This was relatively easy as I found an SVG that I converted to a DXF with Inkscape.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/16441759/160555154-39bd8523-71a0-46be-8254-fae2531be101.png" alt>